 My alma mater, Seneca uses educational webinars for all occasions — from educating potential students about Seneca to onboarding new students in their first week on campus and also virtual open houses:

-If you’re a professor figuring out how to create a webinar and use them a learning device — here’s an example of a webinar presentation template you can customize for your next eLearning webinar:
+However, If you’re a professor looking to experiment with webinars as a learning device — here’s an example of a webinar presentation template you can customize for your next eLearning webinar:

 Pro Tip: Want to really push your webinar into the stratosphere?
 Invite external educators and subject matter experts to collaborate with you on your next webinar.